-In an ideal world, system administrators have full control and visibility over who can create, view, edit and delete data across their systems.
-That’s key to ensure that people have access to what they need and only what they need to do their jobs.
+In an ideal world, system administrators have full control and visibility over who can create, view, edit, and delete data across their systems.
+That’s key to ensuring that people have access to what they need and only what they need to do their jobs.
 If you sit below that threshold, it’s bad news for operational efficiencies.

 Things will be delayed, bottlenecks will appear.
 If you’re above it, you’re taking on unnecessary risks, exposing sensitive data to more points of failure.
-Your cybersecurity is only as strong as the weakest link in that chain and most often than not nowadays that link is the human aspect.
-We forget we omit, we make mistakes.
-That’s unlikely to forever go away.
+Your cybersecurity is only as strong as the weakest link in that chain, and most often than not nowadays, that link is the human aspect.
+We forget, we omit, we make mistakes.
+That’s unlikely to go away forever.
 Minimizing exposure through precise data governance mechanisms is key.

 What is an End-to-end (E2E) Enterprise Data Management system?

 According to Investopedia, end-to-end describes a process that takes a system or service from beginning to end and delivers a complete functional solution, usually without needing to obtain anything from a third party.
 In short, this would mean that all enterprise data management functions we discussed would be consolidated in a single platform, one comprehensive platform to manage them all.

 Having everything in one is one of the oldest value propositions in the books, and it usually means cost and time savings.
 The benefits of using End-to-end Enterprise Data Management Systems extend even further:

 - Consolidate multiple data management functions into a single solution